-In 2013, the Minnesota Legislature amended Minnesota Statutes, chapter 103I, to include regulating all bored geothermal heat exchangers, not just vertically bored geothermal exchangers.
+In 2013, the Minnesota Legislature amended Minnesota Statutes, chapter 103I, to include regulating all bored geothermal heat exchangers (BGHE), not just vertically bored geothermal exchangers.
 Minnesota Statutes, chapter 103I does not regulate geothermal systems installed by excavation or trenching.

 The Minnesota Department of Health (MDH) revised Minnesota Rules, chapter 4725 (Wells and Borings) to reflect the 2013 statutory amendments and to accommodate varying BGHE installation methods.
-The proposed revisions were made available for comment in the Minnesota State Register on August 5, 2013, and again on July 24, 2017.
+The rule revisions were published in the Minnesota State Register on March 15, 2021.
+The new rules are effective as of March 22, 2021.

-- Proposed rules relating to the Bored Geothermal Heat Exchanger Rules (PDF)
+Revised rules relating to the Bored Geothermal Heat Exchanger Rules (PDF).

 Well Management Section

 P.O.
 Box 64975

 St. Paul, Minnesota 55164-0975